-contract averaged \$3.59/ton.
-This average reflects rebates issued in June, July, August, and September.
+September 24, 2022 but was rebid through the County and was once again awarded to J.P.
+Mascaro & Sons.
+In August 2022, Upper Uwchlan Township signed a commitment to continue its participation with the Chester County Process and Marketing Contract.
+The new contract begins September 25, 2022, for one year with three one-year options to extend the agreement.
+From January to August 2022, tipping fees for this contract averaged negative -\$5.44/ton.
+This average reflects rebates issued between February and July 2022.
 The tipping fee is calculated based upon market rate and is updated monthly.
 The rebates issued indicate that the value of the materials is increasing.
-By contract, costs for disposing solid waste include contracted hauler costs as well as tipping fees at \$69/ton.
+By contract, costs for disposing solid waste include contracted hauler costs as well as tipping fees at \$71/ton.
 Recycling continues to provide the Township a significant savings compared to disposal of MSW.

-Enforcement education via the production and use of non-collection stickers was continued in 2021.
+Enforcement education via the production and use of non-collection stickers was continued in 2022.
 This program makes residents aware of the proper preparation of recyclables.
 Each year, recycling education for both residents and commercial entities is conducted through direct mailings and digital outreach on the Township website and social media.